 Diesel fuel is stored in 2 baffled vinylester FRP fuel cells.
-These tanks are manufactured specifically for the boat by Gozzard Yachts and are totally corrosion resistance.
+These tanks are manufactured specifically for the boat by Gozzard Yachts and are totally corrosion resistant.
 Typically located in the keel and very close to the Center of Gravity, the boat's trim and performance is not affected by the fuel level.
 The larger of the tanks is intended as the primary tank while the second is held as a reserve tank.
-The reserve tank can give the boat a range of 135 nautical miles at 6.5 knots in an emergency fuel supply for "piece of mind" redundancy.
+The reserve tank can give the boat a range of 110 nautical miles on a guaranteed emergency fuel supply for "piece of mind" redundancy.

 Connected by a manifold system, fuel can be returned and picked up in any combination allowing you to maintain trim or to "polish" your fuel supply.
-A unique feature to the Westerbeke engine is the use of an electric fuel pump that moves approximately 3 times as much as fuel as can be burned by operating the diesel.
-This extra fuel is cycled through the system cooling the injection pump and re-filtering or "polishing" the fuel.
+A unique feature of the Westerbeke engine is the use of an electric fuel pump that moves approximately 3 times as much fuel as can be burned during combustion.
+This extra fuel is cycled through the system cooling the injection pump and refiltering or "polishing" the fuel.

-Large clean outs are built in to the tank tops for easy servicing.
-A dedicated clean out tube is installed to the very lowest section of each tank so you can check the condition of the fuel and if necessary pump it out without having to open the tank.
-Capacity is set at 52.5 US Gallons in the primary and 14.5 US Gallons in the reserve.
+Large clean outs are built into the tank tops for easy servicing.
+A dedicated clean out tube is installed at the very lowest section of the tank so you can check the condition of the fuel and, if necessary, pump it out without having to open the tank.
 Note: Fuel capacities are approximate and will be finalized and maximized when constructed.

 Fuel filtering is achieved with a Racor 500 primary and a finer micron on-engine secondary filter.
 Fluid levels are measured electronically with the fuel gauges located near the helm stations.
+Available Alternative/Deletion with Credit:

-- 6.5.1 Delete reserve tank and manifold management system Available Options: - 6.5.2 Dual Racor 500 filter system with manifold.

-- 6.5.3 Vacuum gauge that measures the condition or restriction in the filter. - 6.5.4 Spare OEM Westerbeke electric fuel pump.
+- 6.5.1 Delete reserve tank and manifold management system Available Options: - 6.5.2 Dual Racor 500 filter system with manifold. - 6.5.3 Vacuum gauge that measures the condition or restriction in the filter. - 6.5.4 Spare OEM Westerbeke electric fuel pump.

-7. Interior
+7 Interior